 Some Steps Towards a World Beyond Religion

-So, how do we get there from here?
-To get us to a world that is beyond religion and therefore beyond ignorance, fear, and poverty, first, as mentioned above, it will require an ethical and philosophical change – a shift to a human and environmental centered ideology not only in all global religions, but in all global cultures and societies.
-I have written my post: The 8 Philosophical Pillars for Peace in Humanity which lists those basic pillars which are as follows:
+So, how do we get there to a world beyond religion and therefore beyond ignorance, fear, and poverty?
+First, as mentioned above, it will require an ethical and philosophical change – a shift to a human and environmental centered ideology not only in all global religions, but in all global cultures and societies.
+I have written my policy page: The 8 Philosophical Pillars for Peace in Humanity which lists those basic pillars which are as follows: